wenqian66/semantic_cache/REPORT.md

 ## 7. Limitations and Extensions

 ### 7.1 Limitations

-The current version works well for short chats but not for long or complex ones.
+The current version works well for small chats but not for long or complex ones.
+Because the system stored both the single embedding and combined embedding, and the index, for longer conversations, the system will overload.
-Because the cache only looks at the last five turns, it quickly loses track of older context.
-For example, if a user talks about topic A in turns 1–4, switches to topic B in turns 5–9, and then comes back to topic A at turn 10, the cache won’t recognize it.
-By that point, the earlier turns are forgotten, the context embedding is dominated by topic B, and even a previously cached answer about topic A won't be reused.

 Also, the system doesn’t check factual accuracy but only focus on semantic similarity, two questions might sound similar but need different answers.
 For example "What is the impact of climate change on corn yields?" and "What is the impact of climate change on wheat yields?" have high similarity because the sentence pattern is the same.
 The system might mistakenly return a cached answer about corn when the user is actually asking about wheat.
 This happens because embeddings capture question structure without distinguishing that corn and wheat are different.